osmandapp/web/main/docs/user/map/routes.md

 ### Difficulty classification

 Determines the difficulty of hiking trails.
 Italian and Swiss classifications.
-Has a list of equipment requirements.
+Has a specific list of equipment requirements.

 Shows classified hiking trails in mountainous areas based on the difficulty that can be expected for color.